uyuni-project/uyuni-rfc/accepted/00000-jsonb-pillar-db-storage.md

 ext_pillar:
   - postgres:
       - query: "SELECT pillar from suseSaltPillars WHERE target = '*'"
+      - query: "SELECT pillar from suseSaltPillars WHERE target = (SELECT CONCAT('org_id:', org_id::VARCHAR) FROM rhnServer AS S LEFT JOIN suseMinionInfo AS M on S.id = M.server_id WHERE M.minion_id = %s)"
-      - query: "SELECT pillar from suseSaltPillars WHERE target IN (SELECT server_group_id::VARCHAR FROM rhnServerGroupMembers AS G LEFT JOIN suseMinionInfo AS M ON G.server_id = M.server_id WHERE M.minion_id = %s)"
+      - query: "SELECT pillar from suseSaltPillars WHERE target IN (SELECT CONCAT('group_id:', server_group_id::VARCHAR) FROM rhnServerGroupMembers AS G LEFT JOIN suseMinionInfo AS M ON G.server_id = M.server_id WHERE M.minion_id = %s)"
       - query: "SELECT pillar from suseSaltPillars WHERE target = %s"
 ```

 This example contains three different queries:
 - Universal pillars looking for target `*`
+- Organization pillars looking for target `org_id:<organization id>`
 - Group pillars.
 This is done by looking up salt client `server_id` using its `minion_id` joining server group membership table to obtain `server_group_id` set where salt client is a member.
-Then looking up `target` in this result set.
+Then looking up target `group_id:<group id>` in this result set.
 - Minion pillars looking for `minion_id`

 Salt automatically merge results from these queries, latest with the highest priority.